 Any prisoner identified as a restricted access prisoner must apply to the general manager of their prison to receive any visit from a child.

 Contacting a prisoner by telephone

 All prisoners can have up to 10 contact numbers on their phone list (this includes the numbers of professionals such as lawyers).
-Each phone call is called at 12 minutes and may be monitored and recorded for security purposes.
-Prisoners can only make phone calls if they have the necessary funds to cover the cost of the call.
+Phone calls may be monitored and recorded for security purposes.
+Prisoners can only make phone calls if they have money to cover the cost of the call.